 The radiation sciences major requires students to complete a minimum of two years of a high school world language prior to admission.

-For additional information on UI admission requirements, contact the University of Iowa Office of Admissions.
+For additional information on UI admission requirements, contact University of Iowa Admissions.

 First-year and transfer applicants admitted to the College of Liberal Arts and Sciences as radiation sciences interest students must complete all courses that are prerequisites to the radiation sciences major (including approved transfer equivalents) by June 1 before they may begin one of the radiation sciences professional programs and enter the major.
 The only exception to this deadline is that the physics course required for the diagnostic medical sonography program may be completed in the summer session.
 Prerequisite courses vary slightly depending on which professional program a student wishes to enter.